Vault Features

 Information on Lite Vaults v2

-Instadapp Lite utilizes stETH, is a tokenized staking deposit on Ethereum to earn daily staking rewards daily.
+Fluid Lite utilizes stETH, is a tokenized staking deposit on Ethereum to earn daily staking rewards daily.
 By using stETH as collateral in lending protocols, this stETH can be leveraged against ETH creating a leverage on staking yield of stETH.

 The new stETH vault uses the ERC-4626 vault standard.
 Making the Lite vaults even easier to integrate and utilize across DApps.
 Looking to integrate iETH?
 Reach out to us.